ponylang/ponylang-website/content/contribute/triage.md

 _priority - low_ is applied when there is no pressing need for the issue to be resolved.
 If it happens in a week, great.
 A month? ok.
 A year? alrighty!

-Generally most enhancements will be either medium or low priority.
+Generally, most enhancements will be either medium or low priority.

 ### duplicate

 The bug is a duplicate of an existing issue.
 The issue number that it duplicates should be noted, the label applied and the issue closed.
-In general, its a good idea to get confirmation that the issue is actually a duplicate before closing.
+In general, it's a good idea to get confirmation that the issue is actually a duplicate before closing.

 ### wont fix